Accenture/reactive-interaction-gateway/doc/configuration.md

 ## API Gateway

-The API Gateway forwards requests to configured endpoints, then waits for the reply and finally sends the reply back to the client.
+The API gateway forwards requests to configured endpoints, then waits for the reply and finally sends the reply back to the client.
 The available endpoints can be configured using a static file, or at runtime, using a dedicated API.

 ### Using a static file